utkarsh-ls/You-ll-WIN/scenes/act1.md

 `_.parasite = true`

-n: YOU USED *FEAR OF BEING A BAD PERSON*
+n: YOU USED *FEAR OF DISAPPOINTING PARENTS*

 (#act1b)